Changes to eduCCate Global in 2020

 Whilst we are absolutely thrilled to have seen so many people taking the program including parents, school governors and wider people, eduCCate Global is unable to support non-teachers.
 For this reason, we will no longer accept registrations from those who are not teachers. eduCCate Global exists specifically to support educators and schools.

-eduCCate Global is a non-profit organisation, whilst the first phase of this project was sponsored during the trial and made free of charge to a limited number of educators this will no longer be the case from 1 January 2020. eduCCate Global continues to operate as a Non-Profit Organisation and schools will be asked to pay a minimal fee to support the processing and delivery of the program (Bronze Plan: £300).
+eduCCate Global is a non-profit organisation, whilst the first phase of this project was sponsored during the trial and made free of charge to a limited number of educators this will no longer be the case from 1 January 2020. eduCCate Global continues to operate as a Non-Profit Organisation and schools will be asked to pay a minimal fee to support the processing and delivery of the entry level program (Bronze Plan: £300).

 You can now register your School to the Bronze Plan online, simply head over to our Pricing page and select the Bronze Plan*.
 Once activated you will receive information on getting started with the course, access to the eduCCate Global Platform and additional information on eduCCate Global.

 All existing educators may continue accessing eduCCate Global Bronze free of charge until 22 April, 2019 as this funding was secured for those with active accounts.

 Our Work with Governments & Sponsors